puppetlabs/puppet-docs/source/guides/installation.markdown

 * Manually create a `puppet` group, by running `sudo puppet resource group puppet ensure=present`.
 * Manually create a `puppet` user, by running `sudo puppet resource user puppet ensure=present gid=puppet shell='/sbin/nologin'`.
-* If you intend to run the puppet agent daemon regularly, or if you intend to automatically run puppet apply at a set interval, you must create and register your own launchd services, [using these as a model](http://projects.puppetlabs.com/projects/puppet/wiki/Puppet_With_Launchd).
+* If you intend to run the puppet agent daemon regularly, or if you intend to automatically run puppet apply at a set interval, you must create and register your own launchd services.
+[See the post-installation instructions](#with-launchd) for a model.

 {{ after }}